ArnaudBarre/angularjs-webpack-simple/README.md

 A change in index.html is not detected and you need to refresh the page manually.
 You can enable the detection by adding `watchContentBase: true` in devServer configs, but a change in any file cause a full reload.

-If you need to call a webservice, you can setup a proxy in the devServer configs.
+If you need to call a web service, you can setup a proxy in the devServer configs.
 See [docs here](https://webpack.js.org/configuration/dev-server/#devserver-proxy).

-As angularjs is not a real component approach, HMR (hot module replacement) is not supported and a component change apply a full reload of the page.
+As AngularJS is not a real component approach, HMR (hot module replacement) is not supported and a component change apply a full reload of the page.
 However it works with CSS, so you can change it without loosing the state of your app :)

 ## Build

 `npm run build`

 Minimization could brake angular dependency injection.
-So a quick check is required :

-Install globally http-server : `npm i -g http-server`

-Run `http-server` in the root of the repo.
-It will run a micro node server to serve the index.html file and the bundle.
+So a quick check is required : use `npm run serve` to serve the index.html file and the bundle.

+## Unit tests

+WIP

+## End-to-end tests

+`npm run e2e`

+End-to-end tests run on Chromium with [Puppeteer](https://github.com/GoogleChrome/puppeteer).
+It can be headless or not (`HEADLESS=false npm run e2e`).
+[See the API](https://github.com/GoogleChrome/puppeteer/blob/master/docs/api.md#).

+## Lint

+Eslint is used and extend [the Airbnb style](https://github.com/airbnb/javascript).
+It prevents from some mistakes (undef or unused variables) and help to keep a clean git history (comma-dangle, eol-last, ...).
+The configuration is in the package.json file. `npm run lint` will run eslint on all source files and automatically fix most problems.

 ## Inspiration